miroslavmaric/movie-time/README.md

 Movie Time is an Android application which keeps the user up to date with the latest popular movies.

-A debug version of the is available here the root of the master branch as app-debug.apk.
-[Read more words!](app-debug.apk).
+A debug version of the app is available here: [app-debug.apk](app-debug.apk).

 It is intended for demonstration of Android application fundamentals.
 It includes: Activities, Fragments, Service, Content Prvoider, SQLite, Adapters, Loaders, REST Api interaction,